"Making a Difference..."

 What is MVP?

 MVP (Maine Volunteers in Parks) is a program designed to assist the Bureau of Parks and Lands in preserving our cultural and natural resources while providing for public use and enjoyment.
-There are many varied kinds of volunteer assignments providing volunteers an opportunity to accomplish projects and activities they enjoy.
+Maine's State Parks, Historic Sites, and Public Lands boast numerous volunteer options for nearly every age group and interest.

 Discover the Volunteer Spirit